RubenPera/Device-Drivers/paper/md/sub-questions/How will a synchronization-server be build.md

 - A set will be filled with every action that is currently present in the sensitivity-lists.
 - A new set will be filled with every action that cannot be executed.
-- The second set, containing the actions that cannot be executed, will be subtracted from the first set, all currently present actions.
+- The second set, containing the actions that cannot be executed, will be subtracted from the first set.
 - The result set will contain only the actions that can currently be executed.
 - A random action will be chosen from the remaining set, this will be the action that will be executed.